Reading Point Clouds

 Video

-Reading a File-Based Point Cloud Format (LAS) with FME
+Reading a File-Based Point Cloud (LAS) with FME

-Next to the Dataset field click on the ellipsis and browse to a LAS file, or use the drop-down arrow found to the right to select multiple files or a directory of LAS files.
-Note that compressed .laz files or files with a zipped extension can also be selected for this reader.
+Next to the Dataset field, click on the ellipsis and browse to a LAS file, or use the drop-down arrow found to the right to select multiple files or a directory of LAS files.
+Compressed .laz files or files with a zipped extension can also be selected for this reader.

 In this example, we will read in all of the .laz files contained within a folder.
-Click on the drop-down next to Dataset, and click Select Multiple Folders/Files.
+Click on the drop-down next to the Dataset box, and click Select Multiple Folders/Files.

-In the Select File dialog, click on Add Folders… Then browse to and select the Data folder that contains four .laz files.
+In the Select File dialog, click on Add Folders, then browse to and select the downloaded data folder that you downloaded.
 Once added, FME will list four possibilities of file extensions that could have been in the folder.
-Our folder only contains .laz files, so click on the other three (.las, .zlas, and .lasd) and click Remove.
+The folder only contains .laz files, so click on the other three (.las, .zlas, and .lasd) and click Remove.

 Now there should only be a .laz file shown.
 Click OK to add the datasets.